vibbits/training-material/topics/data-management-plans/tutorials/2-documenting-and-organizing-data/tutorial.md

 If you want to know all there is to know about Git and Github, then why not have a look at our [introduction to Git & Github](https://material.bits.vib.be/topics/git-introduction/)?

-## Folder structure
+### Folder structure
 How to structure files and folders?
 Organic or predefined?
-- ̶Better to plan
+- Better to plan
-- ̶Use a logical structure and naming scheme.
+- Use a logical structure and naming scheme.
 Make sure collaborators understand.
 - Structure and naming is an implicit form of documentation
 - Check if a common folder structure is used within research group, e.g. [https://github.ugent.be/jlammert/folders-experimental](https://github.ugent.be/jlammert/folders-experimental)

 ![Organizing Folder Structure](../../images/01_OrganizingFolderStructure.png "Organizing Folder Structure") (from 'Introduction to RDM' by Research Department University Library (Book Tower), UGent, licensed under CC-BY 4.0)
 ![Organizing Folder Structure](../../images/01_OrganizingFolderStructure2.png "Organizing Folder Structure")

+## Documenting & Organising - References

+### References
+- Fogel K: *Producing Open Source Software: How to Run a Successful Free Software Project*.
+O'Reilly Media, Inc. 2005.
+[Reference Source](https://producingoss.com/en/producingoss.pdf
+- Jiménez RC, Kuzak M, Alhamdoosh M *et al*.
+Four simple recommendations to encourage best practices in research software [version 1; peer review: 3 approved]. *F1000Research* 2017, 6:876 [https://doi.org/10.12688/f1000research.11407.1](https://doi.org/10.12688/f1000research.11407.1)